-(This section should comprise up to 10 pages, reflecting the complexity and duration of the project, and can be replaced by a short summary plus an existing scientific report on the project.)
+This section should comprise 1 to 8 pages and can be replaced by a short summary plus an existing scientific report on the project

-A regional re-analysis with a horizontal resolution of 11 km has been produced for an area covering Europe over a time period of 58 years, from 1961-2018.
+A regional re-analysis with a horizontal resolution of 11 km has been produced for an area covering Europe over a time period of 55 years, from 1961-2015.
 The regional re-analysis includes upper air observations introduced by a variational data assimilation scheme as well as surface observations assimilated by an optimal interpolation algorithm.
 During the last year, we have continued the production of the reanalysis for the recent months and we have analysed the quality of the reanalysis.
 As the number of available observations increase over time and at the same time improve in quality and distribution there is an improvement in forecast skill over the time period.
 The increased quality of the boundary conditions moving from ERA-40 to ERA-interim, for the same reasons, also contributes to the improved forecast quality.
 With a re-analysis over such a long period it is also possible to study climatological changes and consistency over time for different variables.
 For example, a clear temperature increase has been seen through the 55 years of the reanalysis.
 Verification against observations has been made for the regional re-analysis as well as to the global re-analysis for comparison.
 In general the regional reanalysis show good results compared to global re-analyses.
 This is most clear at the surface where the small scales are most important.
 There are a few problematic areas though such as moisture and precipitation, especially in complex terrain.
-Climatology in UERRA and extreme events were investigated and showed both good results and some problems.
-Unfortunately, a bug was discovered in the generation of the regional reanalysis, namely the fields of TKE and some cloud parameters were set to zero in the analysis.
-This causes some degradation of the forecast in the first hours.
-This degraded the hourly time history of the intense storm Gudrun in 2005.
-Corrections were extensively tested and showed to improve the extreme winds but there were also some longer forecast term impact which were probably good but it would affect the properties of the running reanalysis so it was not implemented in the operational UERRA, unfortunately.